MSN Dual Degrees for Registered Nurses

 MSN/MBA Curriculum » MSN/MBA Objectives »

 The Master of Science in Nursing and Master of Science in Education is an integrated dual degree requiring 61 semester hours.
-It was developed in response to a community need for nurse educators and prepares graduates to administer and teach in nursing educational roles (i.e., CE providerships, in-service educators and nurse educators) and are prepared to address the needs of the emerging and complex specialty of community-focused nursing.
+It was developed in response to a community need for nurse educators and prepares graduates to administer and teach in nursing educational roles (i.e., CE providerships, in-service educators and nurse educators)

 MSN/MEd Curriculum » MSN/MEd Objectives »

-The Master of Science in Nursing and Master of Science in Criminal Justice is an integrated dual degree requiring 46 semester hours and complements the forensic concentration of the MSN program.
+The Master of Science in Nursing and Master of Science in Criminal Justice is an integrated dual degree requiring 46 semester hours and compliments the forensic track of the MSN program.
 This integrated program was developed to compliment the MSN forensics track.

 MSN/MSCJ Curriculum » MSN/MSCJ Objectives »